sveri/ffdc/README.md

 ## Adapting it
 The whole project is namespaced with de.sveri.structconverter.
 Find a replace should do its job to put it in your namespace accordingly.

+## FAQ
+* I get this error: #<CompilerException java.lang.RuntimeException: Could not find db in catalog, compiling:(server.clj:46:12)
+You did not initalize your database correctly.
+Look at friendui-config.edn for the uri and the partition id, also into the two edn files in resources/db

 ## License
 Distributed under the Eclipse Public License either version 1.0 or any later version.